Summary of Mera and Island Peak Climbing

 Food and Accommodation during Mera and Island Peak Climbing

 Accommodations at the Mera and Island Peak Climbing may be in average teahouses maintained by residents in the area unless you prefer tents.
-The lodges you can assume are the cozy room, twin beds, mattresses, blankets, and a communal toilet as you ascend towards the high altitude levels with a tiny population.
+The lodges you can assume are the cozy rooms, twin beds, mattresses, blankets, and a communal toilet as you ascend towards the high altitude levels with a tiny population.

-There might not be many possibilities for food and lodging when they walk move closer to rural areas with limited transit options.
+There might not be many possibilities for food and lodging when they walk closer to rural areas with limited transit options.
 The common Nepalese meal, dal bhat, is one of the meals you will be served while on your treks.

 Is a permit necessary for Mera and Island Peak climbing ?